openhybrid/Arduino-Yun-image/README.md

     http://arduino.local

-You will be asked for a password, which is "*arduino*."

-Now go to the bottom of the page and push the reset button.
+Use password "arduino" when prompted.
+Scroll to the bottom of the page and push the reset button.

 Once the Arduino has reset, your Arduino is a Hybrid Object.